-This clinical science program provides students with the practical skills needed to effectively conduct, analyze, and communicate research findings in the social, behavioral, and health sciences.
-Students can receive advanced training in data analysis that is tailored toward preparing them for doctoral study or immediate employment in the clinical health sciences.
-The program supports open science initiatives, utilizes the latest technological advances in data science, and helps students master the R statistical programming language.
-R is a common choice for academic research in the social and biological sciences and the tool of choice in clinical studies and bioinformatics (Robinson, 2017).
+Students can receive training in quantitative methods that is tailored toward preparing them for doctoral study in psychology or immediate employment in administrative positions related to work in the clinical and health sciences.
+The program supports open science initiatives, utilizes the latest technological advances in statistical methods, and helps students master the R statistical programming language.
+R is a common choice for academic research in the social and biological sciences and the tool of choice in clinical studies (Robinson, 2017).
+In addition to our quantiative emphasis, advanced clinical training is provided in cognitive-behavioral interventions and assessment.

 On-campus with a full-time or part-time course load